The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 The Natural History Museum and Botanical Garden of the University of Tartu (EE)

-The Natural History Museum and Botanical Garden of the University of Tartu in Estonia responds to the need to use museum collections for nature education by setting up the infrastructure for 3D scanning of physical objects (insects, bones, taxidermy, fossils etc.).
-An automated 3D-scanning station will be set up within the museum and the images obtained will be stored in the existing collection and biodiversity data management system PlutoF.
-The data management system will be accompanied by a web-based app offering a new way for digital images of natural history objects to be used in citizen science, public education and research.
+The Natural History Museum and Botanical Garden of the University of Tartu in Estonia addressed to the need to use museum collections for nature education by setting up the infrastructure for 3D scanning of physical objects (insects, bones, taxidermy, fossils etc.).
+An automated 3D-scanning station was set up within the museum and the images were stored in the existing collection and biodiversity data management system PlutoF.
+The data management system is accompanied by a web-based app offering a new way for citizen science, public education, and research to use digital images of natural history objects.

 Experimental ICT programmes

 This is an area of experimentation with shared information and communication technologies.
-The museums in this innovation area will work with others to set up digital platforms that re-design the curatorial process or develop infrastructure that can be adopted across the sector.
+The museums in this innovation area worked with others to set up digital platforms that re-design the curatorial process or develop infrastructure that can be adopted across the sector.

 DigiSmALL: Digital Curator for Small Museum